 When you look at dental implant prices it’s important to consider ‘who’ is completing the treatment.
 If a general dentist will be performing your dental implant treatment, it generally will be cheaper.
 Suppose you opt or require to have an expert, like a specialist Prosthodontist who is a certified specialist in cosmetic dentistry and provides the highest quality dental treatment.
 In that case, you may be paying more for this peace of mind.

 What makes up the Cost of Dental Implants?

 The cost of tooth replacement can vary widely depending on several factors.
 Understanding what makes up the dental implants cost can help patients make informed decisions and plan for the expense.

 Here are the key components that contribute to the overall cost of dental implant treatment:

 The surgical procedure to place the dental implants into the jawbone is a significant portion of the cost.
 This includes the cost of the implant itself, the surgeon’s fee, and any anaesthesia or sedation required during the procedure.

-In cases where the patient’s jawbone is not strong or dense enough to support an implant, bone grafting may be necessary.
-This additional procedure adds to the overall cost.
+Bone grafting may be necessary in cases where the patient’s jawbone is not strong or dense enough to support an implant.
+This additional procedure increases the overall cost.

 Abutment and Crown